123inkt/phpunit-extensions/README.md

 - `expectAtPath`
 - `expectAddViolation`

+### ResponseAssertions trait
+The ResponseAssertions trait provides a set of assertion methods designed to streamline the testing of Symfony HTTP responses.
+This trait includes methods for verifying the status code, response message content and specific types of responses such as JSON responses

+**Methods**
+- `assertJsonResponse`
+- `assertResponse`
+- `assertResponseIsSuccessful`
+- `assertResponseIsRedirect`
+- `assertResponseIsBadRequest`
+- `assertResponseIsServerError`

 ## About us

 At 123inkt (Part of Digital Revolution B.V.), every day more than 50 development professionals are working on improving our internal ERP